-Students may use University facilities for teaching for personal remuneration only if they are employed by the Community School of Music and the Arts.
+Students may use University facilities for teaching for personal remuneration only if they are employed by and teaching students through the Community School of Music and the Arts.
 Students enrolled in MUS 229 & 629, Pedagogy Practicum, are exempt from this policy when engaged in class-related teaching.
-Students who feel they are qualified to teach privately should schedule an appointment with the School of Music Office to explore the possibility of employment.
+Students who feel they are qualified to teach privately should talk with their applied instructor to explore the possibility of employment.
 Music students need the recommendation of their applied instructor in order to be hired by the Community School.